NeptuneLuke/cmake-tutorial/README.md

 With these changes, the mysqrt function is now completely optional to whoever is building and using the MathFunctions library.
 Users can toggle **USE_MYMATH** using the **compiler flag** -DUSE_MYMATH=ON or -DUSE_MYMATH=OFF to manipulate what library is used in the build.
 Note that the user does not need to set the USE_MYMATH value everytime the project is built.

 ### Goals:
-- Add a library.
+- Add a library: rather than placing all of the source files in one directory, we can organize our project with subdirectories (in this case, we will create a subdirectory specifically for our library).
+Here, we can add a new CMakeLists.txt file and all the source files.
+In the top level CMakeLists.txt file, we will use the add_subdirectory() command to add the subdirectory to the build.
-- Create an **option** to use (or not use) the library with the value of pre-processor variables.
+- Create an **option** to use (or not use) the library with the value of pre-processor variable USE_MYMATH.

 <br>